-Figure 2 - IPv4 unstable prefixes per day
+Figure 3 - IPv4 unstable prefixes per day

 The number of unstable prefixes per day appears to be gradually increasing over the years.
-A least-squares best fit shows a linear trend that increases the average daily unstable prefix count by 2,200 prefixes per year (Figure 3).
+A least-squares best fit shows a linear trend where the average daily unstable prefix count is increasing by 3,800 prefixes per year.
+This is far lower than the trend in the increase in the size of the FIB table.